aws-ia/terraform-elastic-cloud/README.md

 Existing customers with Elasticsearch cluster data stored on premises in a self-managed Elasticsearch cluster can optionally choose to migrate that data into Elastic Cloud after deployment to AWS.
 Both the deployment and migration processes are covered in this document.

-_**Note**: If using HashiCorp Vault, see the examples and accompanying readme in the [examples/vault](https://github.com/aws-ia/terraform-elastic-cloud/tree/develop/examples/vault) folder in this GitHub repository._
+> **Note**: If using HashiCorp Vault, see the examples and accompanying readme in the [examples/vault](https://github.com/aws-ia/terraform-elastic-cloud/tree/develop/examples/vault) folder in this GitHub repository.

 ### Authors and Contributors

-Battulga Purevragchaa (batpur@amazon.com), Uday Theepireddy (uday@elastic.co) and [other contributors](https://github.com/aws-ia/terraform-elastic-cloud/graphs/contributors).
+Battulga Purevragchaa (AWS), Uday Theepireddy (Elastic) and [other contributors](https://github.com/aws-ia/terraform-elastic-cloud/graphs/contributors).

 ## Deployment (without data migration)